Saint Thomas Christians: Failed attempts for reunification and solidification of the schism

 Thoma VI, therefore, initiated efforts to reunify both the factions.
-However, the Carmelite missionaries working among the Pazhayakūr were reluctant to reciprocate to his efforts fearing that the indigenous bishop would take away their authority and influence over the faction after the proposed reunification of the Saint Thomas Christians was fulfilled.
-On the other hand, the Syriac Orthodox delegates were extending their influence upon the Puthenkūr, insisting the faction to shift to the West Syriac Rite.
+However, the Carmelite missionaries working among the Paḻayakūṟ were reluctant to reciprocate to his efforts fearing that the indigenous bishop would take away their authority and influence over the faction after the proposed reunification of the Saint Thomas Christians was fulfilled.
+On the other hand, the Syriac Orthodox delegates were extending their influence upon the Puthenkur, insisting the faction to shift to the West Syriac Rite.
 Shakrallah, immediately prior to his death, consecrated Kurian Kattumangat as Bishop Abraham Koorilose in 1764.

 By 1770, Gregorios and Ivanios had Thoma VI reconsecrated as 'Dionysios I'.
 Thoma VI had to receive all orders of priesthood from the tonsure to the episcopal consecration.
-Thoma VI received support from Pazhayakūr leaders, who informed him of the ill-treatment and discrimination that they faced from the missionaries.
+Thoma VI received support from Paḻayakūṟ leaders, who informed him of the ill-treatment and discrimination that they faced from the missionaries.
 Consequently, two priestly leaders among them: Kariattil Iousep Malpan and Paremmakkal Thoma Kathanar decided to meet the Pope to convey the message of Thoma VI.
 The Jacobite delegates were soon at odds with Thoma VI and hence in 1772 they raised Abraham Koorilose to the Metropolitan rank at the new Mattancherry Church in Cochin, constructed by Shakrallah.
 Abraham Koorilose received recognition from the Rajah of Cochin.
 Kariyattil Iousep, accompanied by Paremmakkal Thoma and two other deacons, made the trip from Kerala in 1778 and he was consecrated as the Archbishop of Cranganore in 1782.
 However, the efforts drastically failed because of the unexpected death of Iousep while in Goa.
 Varthamanappusthakam, written by Thoma Kathanar in 1785, provides the detail of this journey until the death of the archbishop.

-Following this in 1787, representatives from eighty-four Pazhayakūr churches assembled at Angamaly and drew up the Angamāly Padiyōla against the colonial Latin hegemony, declaring their allegiance to the Paremmakkal Thoma and urged for the reinstatement of their native East Syriac hierarchy.
+Following this, in 1787, representatives from eighty-four Paḻayakūṟ churches assembled at Angamaly and drew up the Angamāly Padiyōla against the colonial Latin hegemony, declaring their allegiance to the Paremmakkal Thoma and urged for the reinstatement of their native East Syriac hierarchy.
 Meanwhile, Dionysios I (Thoma VI) managed to imprison his rival, Abraham Koorilose who finally escaped from the states of Travancore and Cochin where the majority of Saint Thomas Christians lived to Anjoor in the territory of the Samuthiri (Zamorin of Calicut).
 There Koorilose spent his days in prayer and meditation in a hut.
 A few relatives and friends joined him there.
 This group, originally known as the Thozhiyur Church, was later confirmed as an independent Syrian Church in Malabar by the Madras High Court, through a verdict in 1862.
 Subsequently, they took the name Malabar Independent Syrian Church.